NCRM PhD Researchers

 • how technology is supporting / developing the learning of research methods.

 Jillian Hart (2015 - )

-PhD working title: A method to our madness: Is methodological innovation superficially attractive but challenging in practice?
+PhD title: Is methodological innovation superficially attractive but challenging in practice?

 Supervised by Professor Graham Crow, Professor Lynn Jamieson, Dr Gil Viry